 - Ballad: A long poem that tells a story, usually a folk tale or legend, in rhyme.
 Often set to music, the traditional ballad typically has a refrain or chorus, which adds to its musical qualities. - Concrete: Concrete poetry experiments with the very materials of the poem itself: words, letters, format.
 The final product does what it says in that its words, letters, and format demonstrate the poem's meaning.
-Concrete poems rely heavily on the visual or phonetic to get across their meaning. - Epic: This is a very, very long poem that tells a story.
-Epic poems are narrative poems that are long enough to be in a book of their own, rather than an anthology.
-(NT) - Epitaph: Epitaphs are poems about the dead that are written to be on a tombstone; this means they are usually very short.
-(NT) - Epigram: These are very short, witty poems that make a pithy pronouncement about something.
+Concrete poems rely heavily on the visual or phonetic to get across their meaning. - Dramatic Monologue: The words of a single speaker who reveals his/her own personality and the dramatic situation (setting, audience) through his/her words.
+It is different from a stage soliloquy because there is no play to help the reader understand setting the poem does it all.
+(NT) - Elegy: This is a particular type of lyric that is written to mourn the passing of something or someone.
+(NT) - Epic: This is a very, very long poem that tells a story.
+Epic poems are narrative poems that are long enough to be in a book of their own, rather than an anthology. - Epitaph: Epitaphs are poems about the dead that are written to be on a tombstone; this means they are usually very short. - Epigram: These are very short, witty poems that make a pithy pronouncement about something.
 Usually they are written as a couplet.
-(NT) - Free Verse: Modern poetry that has no regular pattern of rhythm, rhyme or line length.
-Free verse poems experiment with words to create images for the reader.

-- Lyric: Shorter poems of intense feeling and emotion.
+- Free Verse: Modern poetry that has no regular pattern of rhythm, rhyme or line length.
+Free verse poems experiment with words to create images for the reader. - Lyric: Shorter poems of intense feeling and emotion.
 Some are modern free verse poems and others are more "old-fashioned" poems that have rhythm and rhyme.
 Types: sonnet, ode, and elegy. - Narrative: A poem that tells a story.
 Narratives may or may not rhyme, but they almost always follow the plot structure of a short story. - Parody: A parody is a mockery of another piece of literature; it copies the style and voice, and sometimes language of the original for comedic effect.
-Parodies can exist in any genre, not just poetry.
+Parodies can exist in any genre, not just poetry. - Pastoral: A pastoral is a poem that is set in the countryside.
+It often presents an unrealistic, idealistic notion of country living: happy shepherds, lovely shepherdesses, contented flocks of sheep, sunny meadows, and gentle weather.
 (NT) - Sonnet: A fourteen-line lyric written in iambic pentameter.
 Sonnets follow a rigid rhyme scheme.
 Typical rhyme schemes for sonnets are the Shakespearian or English sonnet (abab cdcd efef gg) or the Italian or Petrarchan sonnet (abba abba cdc cdc OR abba abba cde cde).
-For more information about iambic pentameter and rhyme scheme, see "Rhythm and Rhyme" below.
+For more information about iambic pentameter and rhyme scheme, see "Rhythm and Rhyme" below. - Ode: This is a very serious form of the lyric; it is written about a serious topic and is very dignified, if not stately, in tone and style.
+(NT)